 In 2019, I was living near the old city of Xi’an.
 I heard stories that climbing Mt.
 Hua Shan is the most dangerous mountain in China.
 Some even call it Suicide Mountain because people have fallen off the edge to their deaths

-However, I don’t want to scare you from climbing one of the most beautiful mountains in China.
+If that doesn’t scare you, keep reading this quick guide to climbing one of the most beautiful mountains in China.